larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 ### USB autosuspend
 The Linux kernel automatically suspend USB devices when they are not in use.
-This can sometimes save quite a bit of power, however some USB devices are not compatible with USB power saving and start to misbehave (common for USB mice/keyboards). udev rules based on whitelist or blacklist filtering can help to mitigate the problem.
+This can sometimes save quite a bit of power, however some USB devices are not compatible with USB power saving and start to misbehave (common for USB mice/keyboards).
+Some keyboards and mice will "fall asleep" and there will be some latency after idle.
+This is enough to drive you crazy if you don't know what's going on.

+udev rules based on whitelist or blacklist filtering can help to mitigate the problem.
 ATTR{power/control}="on" disables runtime autosuspend for the matched devices; "auto" enables it for all others.

-#### OPTION A) The example is enabling autosuspend for all USB devices except for keyboards and mice:
+#### RECCOMENDED OPTION A) The example is enabling autosuspend for all USB devices except for keyboards and mice:

+Try this before you do Option B, it's simpler and it is the reccomended way to do it on the ArchWiki:

 ```bash
 sudo nano /etc/udev/rules.d/50-usb_power_save.rules
 ```